-\emph{Surface axion polariton}.
-Before the discussion of SAP, we first recall the BAP for the later reference.
-The BAP originates from the linear coupling between photon and the axion excitation inside a DAI~\cite{li2010DAF}.
+Before the discussion of SAP, we first recall the BAP for later reference.
+The BAP originates from the linear coupling between the photon and the axion excitation inside a DAI~\cite{li2010DAF}.
 Based on Eq.~(\ref{linearizedMaxwell}), the dispersion relation of the BAP with axion damping is given as~\cite{li2010DAF,Xiao2021cavity}

-where $k$ and $\omega$ are the wavevector and frequency, respectively, and $b\equiv\alpha B_0/\sqrt{8\pi^3g^2J\epsilon}$ is related to the axion-photon coupling strength, which depends on $B_0$, ${1}/{g}$ and $J$.
-For typical DAIs such as the MnBi$_2$Te$_4$/Bi$_2$Te$_3$ heterostructure~\cite{Wang2020heterostructures}, $b$ can be tuned in the approximate range of ($0\sim5$) meV~\cite{Xiao2021cavity} under characteristic values of $\epsilon$ and $B_0$.
-The dispersion relation of the BAP with and without axion damping are plotted as blue lines in Figs.~\ref{fig2}(a) and \ref{fig2}(c), respectively.
-The most prominent feature of the BAP dispersion relation is the emergence of a forbidden gap separating two BAP branches with limiting frequencies of $m$ and $m_b\equiv\sqrt{m^2+b^2}$, as shaded in orange in Figs.~\ref{fig2}(a) and ~\ref{fig2}(c).
+where $k$ and $\omega$ are the wave vector and frequency, respectively, and $b\equiv\alpha B_0/\sqrt{8\pi^3g^2J\epsilon}$ is related to the axion-photon coupling strength, which depends on $B_0$, ${1}/{g}$, and $J$.
+For typical DAIs such as the MnBi$_2$Te$_4$/Bi$_2$Te$_3$ heterostructure~\cite{Wang2020heterostructures}, $b$ can be tuned in the approximate range of ($0-5$) meV~\cite{Xiao2021cavity} under characteristic values of $\epsilon$ and $B_0$.
+The dispersion relations of the BAP with and without axion damping are plotted as blue lines in Figs.~\ref{fig2}(a) and \ref{fig2}(c), respectively.
+The most prominent feature of the BAP dispersion relation is the emergence of a forbidden gap separating two BAP branches with limiting frequencies of $m$ and $m_b\equiv\sqrt{m^2+b^2}$, shaded in orange in Figs.~\ref{fig2}(a) and ~\ref{fig2}(c).
 Interestingly, when the frequency of the incident light lies within the forbidden gap of the BAP, total reflection is expected to occur, leading to significantly enhanced reflectivity.